CEDAS: A Compressed Decentralized Stochastic Gradient Method with Improved Convergence: Introduction

-Secondly, we characterize the transient time of CEDAS to reach the convergence rate of centralized SGD under unbiased compressors, which behaves as $\order{nC^3/(1-\lambda_2)^{2}}$ for smooth strongly convex objective functions and $\order{n^3C^6/(1-\lambda_2)^4}$ for smooth nonconvex objective functions (see Theorem \ref{thm:total1} and Theorem \ref{thm:ncvx_ng}).
-Particularly, the derived transient times for CEDAS are the shortest (with respect to the graph specifics) compared to the state-of-the-art works to the best of our knowledge (see Table \ref{tab:kt}).
+Firstly, we develop a new compressed decentralized stochastic gradient method, termed ``compressed exact diffusion with adaptive stepsizes (CEDAS)", and show the method asymptotically achieves comparable convergence rate as centralized SGD for { smooth objective functions under unbiased compression operators}. { In particular}, we characterize the transient time of CEDAS to reach the convergence rate of centralized SGD under unbiased compressors, which behaves as $\cO(n^3{C^6}/(1-\lambda_2)^4)$ for smooth nonconvex objective functions and $\cO(n{ C^3}/(1-\lambda_2)^{2})$ for smooth strongly convex objective functions (see Theorem \ref{thm:ncvx_KT} and Theorem \ref{thm:KT}).
+Notably, the derived transient times for CEDAS are the shortest (with respect to the graph specifics) compared to the state-of-the-art methods to the best of our knowledge (see Table \ref{tab:kt}). {In particular, CEDAS exhibits the shortest transient times when $C < \cO(1/(1 - \lambda_2)^2)$, which is common in practice.
+It is worth pointing out that the hidden constants such as $A^2$ and $\zeta^2$ illustrated in Table \ref{tab:kt} are usually unknown and can be large in some applications. }

+{ Secondly, compared to the prior works, the obtained results for CEDAS do not require additional assumptions such as bounded second moments of the stochastic gradients or the bounded gradient dissimilarity condition (see Table \ref{tab:kt}).}

 Thirdly, when no compression is performed, the derived transient times for CEDAS are consistent with those given in \cite{huang2021improving,alghunaim2021unified,yuan2021removing}, which are the shortest transient times so far among the decentralized stochastic gradient methods without communication compression.